Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 To add a new module pipeline we recommend to create a copy of a currently existing module pipeline and adjust all module-specific properties.
 The registration of the pipeline depends on the [DevOps platform](#devops-tool-specific-guidance) you're using.

-# Operate the dependency pipeline
+# Operate the dependencies pipeline

-The dependency pipeline must be triggered manually and deploys a set of resources we reference as part of our module tests (e.g. Virtual Networks, Log Analytics Workspace, Key Vaults).
+The dependencies pipeline must be triggered manually and deploys a set of resources we reference as part of our module tests (e.g. Virtual Networks, Log Analytics Workspace, Key Vaults).

 1. On the DevOps platform, navigate to the dependencies pipeline.
 1. (Optionally) Select the branch with your updated template.